malvikasharan/2017-07-25-denbi_python_beginners/Python/Python.md

 Here we will create the file `plot_gff_gene_length_distribution.py` from scratch and add successively features.

+We read through the lines of the input GFF file an print each line:

 ```
 for line in open("NC_016810.gff"):
     print(line)
 ```

+Call the script like this:

 ```
 python plot_gff_gene_length_distribution.py
 ```

+We have hard coded the file name.
+Now we want to make it more flexible.
+The file given as argument should be used.
+For this we can make use of the module `sys`.

 ```
 import sys